squanchy1993/zsjs/docs/examples/controlllers/ws-controller/README.md

 # ws-controller

-This controller was made for `WebSocket`.
-It was sealed some logic like `connect timeout` `reconnect` and so on.
+This controller was designed for WebSocket communication.
+It was sealed with some logic, such as connect timeout, reconnect, and so on.

 ## Demos
 <Demo src="./demo/index.tsx" />